The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 2

 Be advised in reference to the signal 13.
 It says, call reported that his partner got shot.
 No description of the suspect.
 No further.
 Be advised.
 It came in with a name.
 It said “off-duty.”

-So Bomenka announced himself as “off-duty.”
+The dispatcher may have misheard or mistyped.
+Otherwise, Bomenka announced himself as “off-duty.”
 He didn’t provide his identity.
 Davis had said that Bomenka was on duty, investigating a case.
 Maybe he was off-duty.
 He didn’t have his radio.
-Or maybe someone else called in the shooting.
-Someone didn’t want to be identified.
+Or maybe someone else called in the shooting, who didn’t want to be identified.
 If it was Bomenka, he also didn’t provide any information about the shooting.
 Officers typically communicate a lot of information during a high-priority police event, and this event was of the highest priority.

 This is where the timeline gets extremely fast.
 Smith said that officers arrived wearing body cameras “within two minutes” of the signal 13 and filmed Suiter on the ground.
-But Bomenka and Suiter were already gone within two minutes of the signal.
-After about three minutes, they were in a car accident.
+But Bomenka was already planning to leave within two minutes of the signal.
+Within three to four minutes, they were in a car accident.
 Davis and Smith benefited from some of these times being incorrectly reported by media, including an earlier signal 13.

 First responders – 4:38pm-4:40pm (unclear)